alleyinteractive/wp-modified-date-control/README.md

 plugin will continue to allow updates to the modified date unless disabled on a per-post basis.

+If you check `Allow Updates to Modified`, the modified date will be set to the current date and time when the post is updated.
+You will be unable to set your own modified date.
+If you uncheck the box, you will be able to set your own modified date.
+Saving the post will not cause the modified date to be updated, either, unless you manually updated it.

 ### Filters

 #### `wp_modified_date_control_default_allow_updates`